The WealthPlan LLC

 Before we begin – What is the S&P 500?

 The S&P 500 is the most widely used and popular benchmark for how the U.S. stock market is performing.
 It refers to the Standard and Poor’s 500, which is a stock market index that tracks the performance of the 500 largest companies listed on stock exchanges in the United States.
-When looking at the top 25 holdings below, it’s no surprise why it’s so popular!
+When looking at the top 25 holdings below, it’s unsurprising why it’s so popular!

 Should we invest our entire portfolio in the S&P 500?